-• A Koala Plan of Management should be prepared and rehabilitation should include proposals to enhance and expand Core Koala Habitat, with direction on successful revegetation for the Koala in the Gunnedah area to be drawn from Crowther et al. 2010;
+A Koala Plan of Management should be prepared and rehabilitation should include proposals to enhance and expand Core Koala Habitat, with direction on successful revegetation for the Koala in the Gunnedah area to be drawn from Crowther et al. 2010;

-- Prior to any tree clearing, care should be taken to identify nests and/or roosting sites and/or threatened species, including: - A pre-clearing check of hollow bearing trees in the impact footprint to identify breeding sites of threatened species; - Inspection of trees prior to pushing or felling to ensure nests are vacant, with pushing or felling to occur immediately after inspection; - If a bird is present in a nest, trees surrounding it should be cleared first to encourage dispersement.
-If the bird is nestling, all feasible measures should be taken to collect the bird and remove it to a safe location, including contacting local WIRES representatives; and - Thorough inspection of all trees to be trimmed or removed for the presence of Koalas or other fauna immediately prior to clearance; - Felled trees should be left on site overnight to allow any remaining fauna to disperse; - Logs with hollows from felled trees may be scattered throughout the Reconstruction site to provide additional habitat; - Construction works should occur outside the spring breeding period for most hollow dependent fauna and outside the Rainbow Bee-eater breeding season between November and January; - All food scraps and rubbish are to be appropriately disposed of in sealed receptacles to prevent the provision of forage habitat for foxes, rats, dogs and cats; - Any herbicides used should be waterway friendly, as per Department of Primary Industries guidelines; - An Erosion and Sediment Control Plan should be implemented and maintained for the duration of construction and site stabilisation; - Replication of a natural riparian system in the restored areas through implementation of creek meandering, varying widths, and pool and riffle sequences should be implemented throughout the Reconstruction; and - The following Biodiversity Offsets should be implemented: - Habitat values of hollow bearing trees are to be replaced at a 1:1 ratio with nest boxes suitable for large owls, rosella/grass parrots, Brown Treecreepers and microbats.
-These nest boxes:
+- As part of the Koala Plan of Management a site induction of all personnel should occur to ensure that Koalas are protected in the Reconstruction site; - Prior to any tree clearing, care should be taken to identify nests and/or roosting sites and/or threatened species, including: - A pre-clearing check of hollow bearing trees in the impact footprint to identify breeding sites of threatened species; - Inspection of trees prior to pushing or felling to ensure nests are vacant, with pushing or felling to occur immediately after inspection; - If a bird is present in a nest, trees surrounding it should be cleared first to encourage dispersement.
+If the bird is nestling, all feasible measures should be taken to collect the bird and remove it to a safe location, including contacting local WIRES representatives; and - Thorough inspection of all trees to be trimmed or removed for the presence of Koalas or other fauna immediately prior to clearance; - A suitably qualified person who is able to identify Koalas will ensure that no Koalas are located in trees to be felled or pruned.
+Searches will be conducted prior to every tree removal and checked off by the GSC project manager.
+Where a Koala is present in a tree to be felled or pruned it will be allowed to move out of the tree of its own accord, generally overnight; - Felled trees should be left on site overnight to allow any remaining fauna to disperse; - Logs with hollows from felled trees may be scattered throughout the Reconstruction site to provide additional habitat; - To reduce the risk of vehicular strikes with any Koalas as a result of the increased traffic movements and heavy machinery associated with the Reconstruction all vehicles and machinery will be speed limited to a maximum of 20km/h within the Reconstruction site; - Appropriate fire hazard reduction controls will be implemented, including the carrying of fire extinguishers on vehicles and machinery; - Construction works should occur outside the spring breeding period for most hollow dependent fauna and outside the Rainbow Bee-eater breeding season between November and January;